 Introduction

-The Customer can set an acceptance step at the factory level (Factory Acceptance) for a functional part of the system or overall VTS System, depending on the VTS system complexity to demonstrate the functional and technical performance and their interaction to the requirement before installation on-site.
+The Customer can set an acceptance step at the factory level (Factory Acceptance) for VTS Equipment or overall VTS System, depending on the VTS system complexity to demonstrate the functional and technical performance and their interaction to the requirement before installation on-site.

-The Factory Acceptance may be an only opportunity to demonstrate that the developed system is in line with the requirement and design before integration or installation on-site.
+The Factory Acceptance may be the only opportunity to demonstrate that the developed system aligns with the requirement and design before integration or installation on-site.

 The Factory Acceptance is unique in the Acceptance Steps because the specific and specialised test equipment (e.g. measuring equipment and test jig) and the controlled environment are available, which makes Factory Acceptance: